 A key development has been that thanks to technology individuals can now also take a leading role in the information and communication processes and many – often uninformed, disgruntled or even ideological brainwashed – individuals can use social media to weaponise opinions.

 With societies in turmoil around different issues as those mentioned in the introduction, populists are able to gather support from disgruntled people across these silos.
 We saw this with Trumpism in America, where Donald Trumps was very successful in bringing diverse groups of mainly disgruntled people together to support his populist policies.
+The Brexit campaign in the UK is a similar example of populism at work.

 They do this by creating divisions often by using untruthful information, half-truth, or statements of victimisation.
 However, they are not seen as untruthful statements by those within their barricaded silos who support those politicians, ideologists, etc. They blindly accept their words, or they do so to protect their own group or they just believe whatever ‘their leader’ tells them.
 There are plenty of examples Hitler, Putin, Trump, the large list of cult and religious leaders and political ideologists such as Lenin and Trotsky.